cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

 - Create a state and block store
 - Launch a light client to obtain and verify the block header for a given height.
+- Use the light client's `State` function to verify that the `AppHash` for that block matches the `AppHash` obtained via the call to `Info` (which is done on startup).
-- Use the light client's `State` and `Commit` functions to retrieve the proper state and `AppHash`, verify it with the application, and retrieve the last commit for the snapshot height.
+- Use `Commit` to retrieve the last commit for the snapshot height.
 - Save the retrieved values into the state and block stores.

 This code is essentially what CometBFT does as part of node setup, once state syncing is complete.